JacobBruce/CosmicVoid/README.md

 Ideally you should try to build Cosmic Void in Code::Blocks with gcc by using the included project file (update the search directories for the AMD APP SDK and the project program arguments if necessary).
 I developed this on Windows using the mingw64 gcc compiler but I tried to keep the code portable so any problems should be easy to fix.

+All libraries should be compiled as static libraries using the -static flag or an available flag.

 Freetype GL must be built with -DGLEW_STATIC flag and with USE_VAO enabled.

 ### Windows: